-Until further notice, the forum will be held over Zoom.
+The Designators will host an applicant forum on Zoom on Tuesday, September 10, 2024 1:00-3:00 pm over Zoom.
 Pre-registration is required and open to all potential applicants.
 Please register here.
 A Zoom link will be sent the week of the meeting to all registrants.
 The session will be recorded for those who cannot attend "live".